matias-gonz/mag-analyst/README.md

 After downloading the main folder and placing it in a relevant location, the installation only consists in running the Installation file.

 MagAnalyst was implemented and tested with the Matlab 2022b version on Windows 10.
-Authors can not guarantee that the code could be run on previous versions.
+Authors cannot guarantee that the code can run on previous versions.

 ## External libraries